OscarPellicer/prostate_lesion_detection/README.md

 This model has been adapated to only use [ProstateX data](https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM-NCI+PROSTATEx+Challenges), achieving an AUC of 0.87 at the challenge online learderboard, hence tying up with the winner of the original [ProstateX challenge](https://doi.org/10.1117/1.jmi.5.4.044501).

-Please, cite [the preprint paper](https://arxiv.org/abs/2103.12650) if you use any of the code in this repository:
+Please, cite [the peer-reviewed paper](https://www.nature.com/articles/s41598-022-06730-6) if you use any of the code in this repository:
->Oscar J. Pellicer-Valero, José L. Marenco Jiménez, Victor Gonzalez-Perez, Juan Luis Casanova Ramón-Borja, Isabel Martín García, María Barrios Benito, Paula Pelechano Gómez, José Rubio-Briones, María José Rupérez, José D. Martín-Guerrero, Deep Learning for fully automatic detection, segmentation, and Gleason Grade estimation of prostate cancer in multiparametric Magnetic Resonance Images. arXiv.
-March, 2021. http://arxiv.org/abs/2103.12650
+>Oscar J. Pellicer-Valero, José L. Marenco Jiménez, Victor Gonzalez-Perez, Juan Luis Casanova Ramón-Borja, Isabel Martín García, María Barrios Benito, Paula Pelechano Gómez, José Rubio-Briones, María José Rupérez, José D. Martín-Guerrero, Deep Learning for fully automatic detection, segmentation, and Gleason Grade estimation of prostate cancer in multiparametric Magnetic Resonance Images.
+Scientific Reports.
+February, 2022.

 This is an example of the output of the model:
 ![Model output](./media/model_output.png "Model output")